top of page

 He was active in his church, the Belin Memorial United Methodist Church, and part of the Belin Memorial United Methodist Church Guatemala Mission Team.
 He was forever moved by the hardships and heartaches of others.

-The John Landon Black foundation was set up in John’s honor to give others the type of support he received from his family and that he wished for others.
-Through scholarship, the foundation hopes to provide recipients with exceptional care, dignity, and above all – hope.
+The John Landon Black Foundation was set up in John’s honor to give others the support that he received from his family and that he wished for others.
+The foundation hopes that the recovery resource center set up in John's honor, John’s Place, will provide people in recovery a safe haven to heal with empathy, understanding, support and above all- HOPE.

 About John